pyOpenSci/pyos-package-template/README.md

 ## Run the template workflow

-Once you have installed copier, you are ready to create your Python package template.
+Once you have installed copier, you are ready to create your Python package using our template.

-First, run the command below from your favorite shell.
-Note that this is copying our template from GitHub so it will require internet access to run properly.
+1. First, run the command below from your favorite shell and in a directory where you want to store your package.
+Note that this step copies our template from GitHub so it requires internet access.

-The command below will create the package directory in your current working directory.

 `copier copy gh:pyopensci/pyos-package-template .`

-If you wish to create the package directory in another directory you can specify it like this:
+If you wish to create the package in another directory you can specify the directory like this:

 `copier copy gh:pyopensci/pyos-package-template dirname-here`